Biden team searching for new ways to slow border surge

 “Children presenting at our border who are fleeing violence, who are fleeing persecution, who are fleeing terrible situations, is not a crisis,” Psaki said.
 “We feel that it is our responsibility to humanely approach this circumstance and make sure they are treated with — treated and put into conditions that are safe.”

-Biden, Jacobson and other officials have used sharper language in recent days to warn migrants not to come, saying flatly that they should not do so.
+Biden, Jacobson and other officials have used sharper language in recent days to warn migrants not to come, saying flatly that they should not do so..
 That marks a shift from previous entreaties not to come “now,” which suggested that they could do so later.

 “What we are conveying from our end is that the border is not open,” Psaki said.